Interview: The Velvet Hands

 Featuring Toby Mitchell and Sam Hilder, respectively ICMP student and graduate from our BA Creative Musicianship degree, the band have enjoyed some success with plenty of gigs, touring and releases as well as kicking off this latest academic year with a slot at our Freshers’ Showcase.

-More recently, the band have been one of the first recipients of funding from our Dyne Road Development Fund, an initiative set up to assist our students with their various projects.
+More recently, the band have been one of the first recipients of funding from our Accelerator Fund, an initiative set up to assist our students with their various projects.

 Ahead of the release of their debut album, ‘Party’s Over’, on RSD on 21st April, we caught up with Toby to learn more about the band, their musical roots and what’s happening next…